mpaulweeks/CodingForCreatives-2017-July/homework/jukebox/README.md

 ## Tips

+- Make sure your meta URL matches the URL of your site after it's uploaded!
+  - Easy way to find out the URL: open your page from the [home site](http://cfc2017.mpaulweeks.com/)
+  - The URL looks like this: `http://cfc2017.mpaulweeks.com/students/yourname/jukebox` (replace yourname)
 - You should only be uploading a single HTML file!
 Combine the elements from the examples to make your jukebox page
 - Your favicon must be either a `.png` or a `.gif`
 - After uploading, test your meta tags with the [Facebook Sharing Debugger](https://developers.facebook.com/tools/debug/sharing)